WonderNote18/Coin-Price-Webscraper/README.md

 The app's **main.py** function requires the following variables in order to execute:
 ```
-webhookUrl - The URL of the webhook needed to POST information to.
+	url - The URL of the webhook needed to POST information to.

-(Optional) waitTimeMode - Determines how the program handles wait times between POSTs (Defaults to Random). -s for Strict mode, -r for Range mode
+	(Optional) waitTimeMode - Determines how the program handles wait times
+	between POSTs (Defaults to Random). -s for Strict mode, -r for Range mode.
+	Strict mode requires the 'minutes' variable, and Range mode requires both
+	the 'start' and 'end' variables.
+Random mode will select anywhere from
+	10 - 120 minutes consistently between posts at random.

-(Optional) fixedWaitTimeAmount - *Strict mode only.* Determines how long the program will wait to POST information to the Webhook in minutes.
+	(Optional) minutes - *Strict mode only.* Determines how long
+	the program will wait to POST information to the Webhook in minutes.

+	(Optional) start - *Range mode only.* Works in conjunction
+	with end to determine the range of time (in minutes) the
+	program will wait to POST to the Webhook.

-(Optional) startWaitTimeAmount - *Range mode only.* Works in conjunction with endWaitTimeAmount to determine the range of time in minutes the program will wait to POST to the Webhook in minutes.
+	(Optional) end - *Range mode only.* Works in conjunction

-(Optional) endWaitTimeAmount - *Range mode only.* Works in conjunction with startWaitTimeAmount to determine the range of time in minutes the program will wait to POST to the Webhook in minutes.
+	with start to determine the range of time (in minutes) the
+	program will wait to POST to the Webhook.
 ```

 ## Deployment